 Every year, VA home loans help service members and veterans to purchase homes for themselves and their families.
 The Department of Veterans Affairs (VA) determines who qualifies for a VA loan, and allows certain mortgage lenders to complete the loan process.
 Due to the VA’s guarantee, lenders are encouraged to offer lower rates and other benefits to qualified applicants, including zero down payment options.
 These loans come in several different forms, including purchase and refinance loans.
 In some cases, applicants may even use these benefits to build a brand new home.

-To qualify for a VA mortgage, you must meet specific requirements regarding your length of service and finances.
+To qualify for a VA mortgage, you must meet specific requirements regarding your military service history and finances.
 Documents verifying these factors are necessary to complete the process.
 You must also keep loan limits in mind in order to get the most out of your VA loan.
 Learning about this program in advance and choosing a knowledgeable lender will ensure that your VA home buying experience runs smoothly.

 What is a VA Loan?